 Any grievance settlement not paid within ten (10) working days of the settlement shall entitle the grievant(s) to a penalty payment as outlined above.
-The ten (10) working day period shall begin to run when the Labor Department representative agrees to the settlement, or is notified by the Union or management team of the settlement.
+The ten (10) working day period shall begin to run when the management representative agrees to the settlement.
 The Employer shall pay a maximum of one penalty payment for a multi-grievant grievance, which shall be subject to the additional penalties set forth above for untimely payment, until corrected.

-When an employee notifies the Employer in writing of any ongoing overpayment, the employee's increasing liability will cease five (5) working days after the date of the written notification.
+When an employee notifies the Employer in writing of any ongoing overpayment, the employee's liability will cease five (5) working days after the date of the written notification.
 The notification shall be provided to the employee's immediate supervisor or manager.

 All employees must receive their vacation pay in a separate check before taking vacation.
-Vacation checks for an employee, who is taking a properly scheduled vacation in accordance with the applicable Supplement, Rider or Addendum, will be at the operating center on Monday of the week prior to the employee's vacation week(s).
-This is to ensure that the employee receives his/her pay prior to taking his/her vacation.
-The employee will be shown his/ her check upon request, but will not receive the check until the regular scheduled pay day.
+Vacation checks for an employee, who is taking a scheduled vacation in accordance with the applicable Supplement, Rider or Addendum, will be at the operating center on Monday of the week prior to the employee's vacation week(s).
+This is to ensure that the employee receives their pay prior to taking their vacation.
+The employee will be shown their check upon request, but will not receive the check until the regular scheduled payday.

 All green checks will be taxed at the employee's regular withholding tax rate.

-Paycheck stubs will show the year-to-date vacation, sick and personal leave balances.
+Paycheck stubs will show the year-to-date vacation, sick and personal leave balances